-Once matching has been finalised, you'll be linked with your Mentoring Connections at the start of week two of the semester.
+Once matching has been finalised, you'll be linked with your Mentoring Connections at the start of the semester.
 Please be aware that we often have an influx of Mentees signing up during the first few weeks, so your Mentoring Connections may fluctuate as we try to adapt them as best as possible to suit everyone.